A Level Art & Design: Textile Design

 Students will be issued with a paper from which they will select a title/starting point to develop ideas.
 They will have time to produce preparation work that satisfies the first 3 AO’S (just as they have done for their coursework) before they begin their exam.
 With Photography, students will spend their exam editing one (or a series) of their own images selected as a final piece using Photoshop.

 The A Level exam is 15 hours long typically split into a series of sittings of up to 5 hours.
 As in other subject areas exam conditions are observed.
 The focus in the exam is to produce a final outcome that satisfies AO4.
+Both the coursework portfolio and the exam are marked using the same Assessment Objectives (AQA A Level Art & Design).

 A Level Art & Design: Fine Art